Rising-Stars-by-Sunshine/STATS201_Aida/data/Readme.md

 This file is the complete dataset.
 Due to its size, no preview is available in Github but it can still be downloaded from this link.

 ## References
 Ritchie, Hannah, Pablo Rosado, and Max Roser.
 2023.
 "Energy."
-OurWorldInData.org. 'https://ourworldindata.org/energy'[Online Resource].
+OurWorldInData.org. 'https://ourworldindata.org/energy' [Online Resource].